Haibach, Lower Franconia: Municipal territory

 The municipal area can be divided into the "village", a development area and an industrial area.
 The village (Dorf) accounts for the biggest part of Haibach and lies to the north.
 Buildings there are mainly older terraced houses, not higher than two floors.
-Here, too, is the community centre consisting of the church, various grocery shops and the fire station.
+Here, too, is the municipality centre consisting of the church, various grocery shops and the fire station.

 On a hill lies Haibach's development area, which consists of larger detached new structures.

 The industrial area lies on Würzburger Straße/State Road 2312 (formerly the B 8) to the south.
-Found there are the industrial parts of the community, like Adler Modemärkte GmbH.
+Found there are the industrial parts of the municipality, like Adler Modemärkte GmbH.

-The constituent communities of Grünmorsbach and Dörrmorsbach are located in the south.
+The constituent municipalities of Grünmorsbach and Dörrmorsbach are located in the south.
 Dörrmorsbach is found at the foot of the Pfaffenberg, whose distinctive building development is widely visible in the Spessart.

 The municipal territory of Haibach includes a lot of woodlands made up mostly of mixed forest.

-Constituent communities
+Constituent municipalities

 Haibach's Ortsteile are Haibach, Grünmorsbach and Dörrmorsbach.

 Climate

-The climate is moderate and warm (Bayerisch Nizza, or "Bavarian Nice").
+The climate is moderate and warm.
 Haibach represents a meteorological divide between the Main Plain and the High Spessart.